 Beyond checking “Yes” or “No”, you may check “Unknown,” if you have no actual knowledge of problems affecting the area in question.
 This is an important distinction.
-As the form itself states, the statute requires only disclosure of defects about which you know.
+As the form itself states, the statute requires disclosure only of defects about which you know.
 In other words, you are under no affirmative duty to hire a mechanical engineer to ensure that your sewage system is working correctly before submitting the form to a potential buyer.

 Indeed, the form goes through pains to remind the buyer of that obligation.
 Above the buyer’s signature line, the form emphasizes: “The buyer is urged to carefully inspect the property and, if desired, to have the property inspected by an expert.
 The buyer understands that there are areas of the property for which the seller has no knowledge and this disclosure statement does not encompass those areas.
 The buyer also acknowledges that the buyer has read and received a signed copy of this statement from the seller or seller’s agent.”

-The only penalty spelled out specifically in the disclosure form is a $300 violation—payable to the buyer at closing—if you fail to submit the form.
+The only penalty spelled out in the disclosure form is a $500 violation—payable to the buyer at closing—if you fail to submit the form.
 Indeed, some real estate experts advise sellers in states with rules like Connecticut's to simply take the small monetary hit and avoid the disclosure form altogether.
 After all, making disclosures might draw buyers' attention to negative aspects of your home, and if you miss something, it could lead to a lawsuit down the road.

 For example, imagine that you sell your Greenwich, Connecticut home.
 On your disclosure form, you claim that there is no issue with the electric system.
 After closing, the buyer tries to turn on the lights and they fail to work.
 Any claim that you “didn’t know” about the broken electrical system would be, at best, difficult to believe.

-This creates a risk that the buyer may sue you for breach of contract or fraud.
+This creates a risk that the buyer sues you for breach of contract or fraud.
 Fraud is often defined as an intentional misrepresentation of a material fact made with knowledge of its falsity, and made with the specific purpose of inducing another person to act, resulting in injury to that person.
 Your misrepresentation—that you did not know about a very obvious defect—could expose you to liability.
 At a minimum, it could entrap you in costly and time-consuming litigation when you would like the thoughts of your old home to be behind you.